dwp/dataworks-aws-corporate-data-ingestion/docs/data-engineering-summary.md

 7. Repartition the data by "id_part" (first 2 chars of the ID) and "id" - ensuring 'like' IDs are stored together
 8. Sort each partition by "id"
 9. Write out the data to S3 (to an existing ORC dataset), partitioned by export_date

+The data is stored in the `corporate_data_ingestion/orc/daily/` prefix

 #### Update
 `.run()` will conditionally call `.update()`.
 This creates a new full dataset by finding and reading the previous